trace2798/lambda-image/README.md

 # Lambda Images

-This is a repository for the front-end for my submission to Aws Lambda Hackathon 2025, hosted by Devpost.
+This is a repository for the front-end for my submission for Aws Lambda Hackathon 2025, hosted by Devpost.
 This is a nextjs application and deployed in amplify.
 In this application user can upload their desired image and get a optimized version of it.
 All the endpoint for optimization is [available here](https://github.com/trace2798/lambda-on-fly-image-compression)

 Features: